github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

 Tutorial: Points-to analysis and type inference
 ===============================================

-This topic contains worked examples of how to write queries using the standard QL library classes for Python type inference.
+This topic contains worked examples of how to write queries using the standard CodeQL library classes for Python type inference.

 The ``Value`` class
 --------------------

-The ``Value`` class and its subclasses ``FunctionValue``, ``ClassValue`` and ``ModuleValue`` represent the values an expression may hold at runtime.
+The ``Value`` class and its subclasses ``FunctionValue``, ``ClassValue``, and ``ModuleValue`` represent the values an expression may hold at runtime.

 Summary
 ~~~~~~~